NeKroFR/Discord-XP-bot/README.md

 # Discord-XP-bot
-A discord bot with an xp and lvl system created in python
+A discord bot with an xp , a lvl ,and an ranking system created in python